Riesling Reviews

 The Riesling Explosion

-Indeed, there has been literally an explosion of Riesling from the new world, from dry to sweet, to eiswein, and much of it quite good.
-Here, the new world winemakers respond to the world market, while the traditional Riesling makers are, well, following traditions.
+Indeed, there has been an explosion of Riesling from the new world, from dry to sweet to eiswein, and much of it quite good.
+Here, the new world winemakers respond to the world market, while the traditional Riesling makers follow traditions.
 Centuries-old traditions.
 But for the lovers of dry Riesling, take heart.
-Some of the Riesling coming out of Germany is a new style, as a new generation of weinguts takes over.
+Some of the Riesling coming out of Germany is a new style as a new generation of weinguts takes over.

 The Caveats

 SOME QUALIFIERS: I made no effort to match foods with wines.
-I also just picked wines at random, mostly what I could afford that day.
+I also randomly picked wines, mostly what I could afford that day.
 I also made no effort to arrange the wines into any order.
 All wines were purchased(sadly) from Pa Wine and Spirits shops.
-I didn’t get into very high-end Rieslings, mostly because that’s not what most people are drinking these days with their hot dogs, or pizza, or kung-pao.
+I didn’t get into high-end Rieslings, mainly because that’s not what most people drink these days with their hot dogs, pizza, or kung-pao.

-Lastly, my wife will not drink any Riesling, so I had no sounding board to discuss my observations with; they are mine alone.
+Lastly, my wife will not drink Riesling, so I had no sounding board to discuss my observations; they are mine alone.
 So were the next day’s effects.
-But since Riesling is typically fairly low in alcohol, it wasn’t as bad as if I’d chosen zinfandels or cabs.
-Also, since I decided on the Friday of Labor Day weekend, I squeezed a couple of more days into the project.
-On the days that have no food observations, we either ate out or were not worth noting.
+But since Riesling is typically relatively low in alcohol, it wasn’t as bad as if I’d chosen Zinfandels or cabs.
+Also, since I decided on the Friday of Labor Day weekend, I squeezed a couple more days into the project.
+On days without food observations, we either ate out or were not worth noting.

 Riesling Reviews

-Willamette Valley Medium-bodied, lush, with pear and citrus on the nose.
-Good acidity, with a clean, soft finish.
-Just a tad more RS than I like.
-Balanced nicely with fried chicken from our local grocer.
+Willamette Valley is medium-bodied and lush, with a pear and citrus nose.
+It has good acidity and a clean, soft finish.
+It’s just a tad more RS than I like, but it’s balanced nicely with fried chicken from our local grocer.

 Koonowla, Clare Valley.
-Fairly exotic tropical fruit opening, lychee, kiwi, apricot, and an herbal quality(basil, Tarragon), mandarin orange, too.
-Arid, very tight finish.
-Absolutely no RS.
-Worked pretty well with stone crab claws with herb butter.
+It opens with a fair amount of exotic tropical fruit: lychee, kiwi, apricot, and an herbal quality(basil, Tarragon).
+There is also mandarin orange.
+The finish is arid and very tight.
+There is absolutely no RS.
+It worked pretty well with stone crab claws and herb butter.

-Longview Vineyard, Adelaide Hills,.
-Lemon-lime, pineapple, just a hint of floral/ Granite, slate.
-Arid finish, with a burst of herb(lavender) on the close.
-No match for burgers and dogs, so I opened a zin.
-Better match, indeed.
+Longview Vineyard, Adelaide Hills, Lemon-lime, Granite, just a hint of floral/granite, slate.
+It has an arid finish, with a burst of herb(lavender) on the close.
+There was no match for burgers and dogs, so I opened Zin.
+It is a better match, indeed.

-Rolf Binder, Eden Valley Very lush, pear, lychee, kiwi.
-Very mineral mouthfeel, slate, with lemon-lime.
-Also, pineapple notes, with some floral qualities.
-Nice mineral-y, dry finish.
+Rolf Binder, Eden Valley, is lush with pear, lychee, and kiwi.
+It has a very mineral mouthfeel, slate and lemon-lime notes.
+Also, pineapple notes have some floral qualities.
+It has a nice mineral-y, dry finish.

 Angove’s, Clare Valley Apricot, citrus, blood orange.
-Nice bracing acidity, with a surprisingly soft finish.
-Cries out for spicy food.
+It has nice bracing acidity and a surprisingly soft finish.
+It cries out for spicy food.

 Pierre Sparr Alsace Reserve.
-Apple and citrus balanced with slate and granite.
+Apple and Granite, balanced with slate and granite.
 Citrus, grapefruit finish.
 It was very good with a grilled ham steak and potatoes fried in duck fat.

-Hogue Washington State, Columbia Valley.
-Stone fruit, melon on the open, with a surprising acid balance.
-Quite surprising, for $6.99, I’ll buy another bottle (or 6) to taste again.
+Hogue, Washington State, Columbia Valley.
+It has stone fruit and melon on the open, with a surprising acid balance.
+I’ll buy another bottle (or 6) to taste again.

 Cave Spring, Niagara, Ontario.
 This is Riesling!
 Stonefruit, green apple, citrus, framed by bracing acidity.
 This is the last bottle of a case I bought when it was around a year or so ago.
 Did well with cold, boiled shrimp and potato salad.

-Spy Valley, Marlborough, NZ Now, I love austere, stone dry white wines.
-This offering from NZ just is over the top.
-Very austere, like grapefruit giving way to lemon juice . almost all acid.
+Spy Valley, Marlborough, NZ.
+Now, I love austere, stone-dry white wines.
+This offering from NZ is just over the top.
+It’s very austere, like grapefruit giving way to lemon juice.
+It’s almost all acid.
 That said, I liked it, but not for $18.99.
-No match for B-B-Q pork with chipotle sauce.
+It’s no match for B-B-Q pork with chipotle sauce.
 I can’t think of a food match for this wine.

-Gainey, St. Ynez Valley, CA. Very citrus-y, lemon and orange blossom, with a distinct minerality, almost metallic, but not unpleasant.
-Nicely balanced, with good acidity and a subtle finish.
-Would be good with food.
-Not a bad match for grilled kielbasa sandwiches on Conshohocken Italian Bakery Kaiser rolls.
+Gainey, St. Ynez Valley, CA. It is very citrusy, with lemon and orange blossom notes, and it has a distinct minerality, almost metallic but not unpleasant.
+It is nicely balanced, with good acidity and a subtle finish.
+It would be good with food.
+It is not a bad match for grilled Kielbasa sandwiches on Conshohocken Italian Bakery Kaiser rolls.

 Airlie, Willamette Valley, OR.
 Very mild citrus notes, some floral.
-Pretty one dimensional, off-dry.
+It is pretty one-dimensional and off-dry.

-Kallfelz, Estate Kabinett, Mosel Very lush, apricot peach opening, giving way to granite and shale.
-Very distinct acidity, almost lime-y. softer than expected on the close.
+Kallfelz, Estate Kabinett, Mosel: It is very lush, with the aroma of orange pith, giving way to granite and shale.
+It has very distinct acidity, almost lime.
+Softer than expected on the close.
 Stood up, if a little awkwardly, to spaghetti marinara with Italian sausage

-Hazlett , Finger Lakes, Home Reserve.
+Hazlett, Finger Lakes, Home Reserve.
 Green apples and citrus blossoms, followed by some herbal quality.
-Nice stoney, tight mouthfeel, closing with an almost balanced finish, but falling just short of dry.
+Nice stoney, tight mouthfeel, closing with an almost balanced finish, but falling short of dry.
 No match for grilled steak and baked potatoes.

 Studert-Prum Bernkasteler Spatlese Apricot, honey, apple, soft citrus, and diesel, with a bright, soft finish.
 Take-out pizza, no match, but I gagged it down.

 A to Z, Newberg, OR.
-Fruit forward, floral, opening with notes of peach and tupelo honey.
-A bit sweet, but with a nice, citrusy acid finish, with just a whiff of clove.
-Not bad with grilled shrimp with angel hair pasta with pesto.
+Fruit-forward and floral, it opens with notes of peach and tupelo honey.
+It’s a bit sweet but has a nice, citrusy acid finish with a whiff of clove.
+It’s not bad with grilled shrimp and angel hair pasta with pesto.

 The Rail Trail, Leasingham, Clare Valley.
 Fruity, lemon-lime opening, kind of tart, with a short, mineral and honey finish.
 I guess for $8.99, not too bad.

 Eroica, Dr. Loosen/Chateau Ste.
 Michelle My riesling review: Pear, tropical fruit(lychee, pineapple) The mouthfeel is first acidy, giving way to soft, lush fruit.
 Apricot, eucalyptus, diesel, then a burst of acidity on the close.
-This was so good; I forget what we ate.
+This was so good that I forgot what we ate.

-Grant Burge, Thorn Eden Valley Citrus, particularly lemon and grapefruit, though slightly soft on the tongue, with a peppery note.
+Grant Burge, Thorn Eden Valley Citrus, particularly lemon and grapefruit, is slightly soft on the tongue with a peppery note.
 It finishes tart and crisp, with minerality in overdrive.
-Stood up to chili con carne with extra jalapeno.
+It stood up to chili con carne with extra jalapeno.

 Salmon Run, Dr. Frank, Finger Lakes, NY.
 How can you not love Dr. Frank?
 This offering, from his second-tier line, is a steal.
-Orange blossom, apricot, and diesel fumes, with a soft mouthfeel, balanced by moderate acidity.
+With a soft mouthfeel, orange blossom, apricot, and diesel fumes balanced by moderate acidity.
 Not off-dry, but just dry.
-My riesling review: very nice with grilled pork tenderloin with fig and rum sauce.
+My Riesling review: very nice with grilled pork tenderloin with fig and rum sauce.

 Cavit, Italy Mild apricot, apple blossom, grassy-herbal notes.
-Tastes sweet, rather than fruity, but closes with nice acidity, but with a slightly bitter aftertaste.
-This very cheap wine was the only Italian Riesling I could find in Pa., (big surprise there), and wasn’t too bad.
+It tastes sweet rather than fruity but closes with a nice acidity but a slightly bitter aftertaste.
+This cheap wine was the only Italian Riesling I could find in Pa. (big surprise there), and it wasn’t too bad.
 And that’s not damning with faint praise.
-However, the Hogue for $6.99 kick its’ butt.
+However, Hogue kicks its’ butt.

 Dr. Konstantin Frank, Finger Lakes Again, how can you not love Dr. Frank?
-Anyone who brings Rkatsiteli to the Great Lakes has got to be great, right?
-Anyway, this wine was full of peach, pear, apricot, clover honey, with a whiff of butterscotch.
+Anyone who brings Rkatsiteli to the Great Lakes has got to be great.
+This wine was full of peach, pear, apricot, clover honey, and a whiff of butterscotch.
 Maybe crème caramel?
-Cantelope mixed with the apple on the palate, with a bracing, marble, acid balanced finish.
+Cantelope mixed with apple on the palate, with a bracing marble and acid-balanced finish.
 This was a pizza nite, and Dr. Frank was not overmatched, if not ideally matched.

 Hardys “S.E.
 Australia” Surprisingly, this is not the worst of the lot to date.
-Mild apple and apricot on the nose, a little floral and honey quality, too.
-Nicely structured, tight acid finish.
-A definite vanilla note on the close, not altogether pleasant.
+The nose is mildly apple and apricot, a little floral and honey-like.
+It has a nicely structured, tight acid finish.
+There is a definite vanilla note on the close, but it is not altogether pleasant.

 Chateau Ste.
-Michelle Columbia Valley My riesling review: Pale golden color, medium body.
-Very exotic nose, with tropical fruit, particularly mango and coconut, flower blossoms, and a vague spice.
-Incredibly lush on the palate, with a nice acid balance to close.
-Almost old world in style.
+Michelle Columbia Valley My Riesling review: It has a pale golden color and a medium body.
+The nose is very exotic, with tropical fruit, particularly mango and coconut, flower blossoms, and a vague spice.
+The palate is incredibly lush, with a nice acid balance to close.
+It is almost old-world in style.

 Fisheye, S.E.
-Australia Golden color, not much else going on in the glass.
+Australia, golden color.
+There is not much else going on in the glass.
 Tight, bitter citrus nose, some vague floral notes, with a mouth puckering, tart close.
 A stinker.

-Tony Jost Bacharacher Hahn Kabinett, Mosel Very distinct fruit-forward style, with orange blossom, spice, and floral(rose?) quality.
-Very pale in color.
-Nice soft fruit on the palate with a slightly soft acid finish.
-Very old-world style.
-Very nice with goat cheese and slightly stale bread.
+Tony Jost Bacharacher Hahn Kabinett, Mosel: It has a distinct fruit-forward style, with orange blossom, spice, and floral(rose?) quality.
+It is very pale.
+It has lovely soft fruit on the palate with a slightly soft acid finish.
+It’s a very old-world style.
+It’s lovely with goat cheese and slightly stale bread.

 Tarrica Central Coast.
-Slightly green in color, fresh thyme, clove, cinnamon, gon the nose.
-Green apple and clover honey a floral quality on the palate.
-Nice fruit with a tangy finish.
+It’s slightly green, with fresh thyme, clove, and cinnamon on the nose.
+Green apple and clover honey are floral on the palate—lovely fruit with a tangy finish.
 With 2% residual sugar, it’s not quite dry.
-Matched nicely with smoked trout and horseradish and herbed goat cheese pitas.
+It’s matched nicely with smoked trout, horseradish, and herbed goat cheese pitas.

-Rudolf Muller Kabinett, Mosel This wine opened very tight, with very little nose, so I let it warm up some.
-It did give up some stonefruit, and minerals on the tongue, and a tight acid finish.
-I actually put this away for the next nite, and let it open for a few hours, tasting it again, this time at almost room temperature.
+Rudolf Muller Kabinett, Mosel This wine opened very tight, with a tiny nose, so I let it warm up.
+It gave up some stonefruit and mineral on the tongue and a tight acid finish.
+I put this away for the next night and let it open for a few hours, tasting it again, this time at almost room temperature.
 Unfortunately, this didn’t help much.

 Stringy Brae, Clare Valley Lime, kiwi, and some melon on the nose, with a greenish tinge in the glass.
-Very dry on the palate, with grapefruit, orange, and some grass.
-Very tight, slightly rough, acid finish.
-It didn’t work with Spicy cabbage soup, so we opened a ’04 Beaune-Theuron, that was positively decadent.
+It is very dry on the palate, with grapefruit, orange, and some grass.
+It has a very tight, slightly rough, acid finish.
+It didn’t work with Spicy cabbage soup, so we opened a ’04 Beaune-Theuron, which was positively decadent.

 Marc Kreydenweiss Wiebelsburg, Alsace Grand Cru.
 Pale colored, with some citrus and stonefruit, particularly apricot, on the nose.
 Moderate acidity with a slate finish.
 This winemaker suggests letting this wine age for a few more years, and I think it will be spectacular.
-A note: while I liked this wine, I opened a pinot noir to go with our rotisserie chicken.
+A note: I liked this wine and opened a pinot noir to go with our rotisserie chicken.

 Dr. Pauly Bergweiler Bernkasteler Badstube Auslese.
 Mosel-Saar-Ruwer.
 Very fruit-forward, with cinnamon, apples, and peach aromas.
-Pale golden color.
-Some vanilla notes, with a lush, fruity finish.
-Somewhat sweeter than I like, but it is to be expected.
-Very soft, floral finish.
+It’s a pale golden color.
+Some vanilla notes with a lush, fruity finish.
+It is somewhat sweeter than I like, but it is to be expected—a very soft, floral finish.

 Pacific Rim Dry, NV While this label is no longer a Randall Grahm property (somebody tells the Pa LCB), it is still sourced primarily from Wash.
 State grapes.
 It is still a great wine and a great value.
 There is peach, apricot, and lime with a lush mouthfeel, yet quite dry on the finish.
 A good accompaniment to cold chicken sandwiches